wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Down the Pacific West Coast
 <ul>
-<li><a target="_blank" href="https://www.amtrak.com/coast-starlight-train">
-  The Coast Starlight line on Amtrak</a> has coastal portions between Seattle and Portland, then along the middle of California.</li>
+<li><a target="_blank" href="https://www.amtrak.com/coast-starlight-train">The Coast Starlight line on Amtrak</a> has coastal portions between Seattle and Portland, and along the middle of California.</li>
 </ul>

 <a name="AK"></a>